CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 }
 ```

 Additionally `"revert_to"` can be defined in item definitions (not in use action).
 The item is deactivated and turned to this type after the `"countdown_action"`.
 If no revert_to is specified the item is destroyed.
-Only valid for TOOL type items.

 ### Random Descriptions